joo-14/NLP_MVA/README.md

 # NLP_MVA
 This work is an implementation of a probabilistic parser for French based on PCYK, CYK and handling Out-Of-Vacabulary words.

-You can directly run the shell script run.sh by tapping ./run.sh on the terminal. \
+You can directly run the shell script 'run.sh' by tapping './run.sh' on the terminal. \
-This file will run the main.py file, which calls all the others files.
+This file will run the main.py file, which calls all the others files.\

 Notes :
 All the needed files as the polyglo-fr.pkl file are already in the system folder.